 Trask opened the season with six touchdowns against Ole Miss and has proceeded to rip up the SEC record books.
 Through six games, he broke the record for most passing touchdowns in a single campaign, although a conference-only schedule limits its value.
-Trask has also set the record for touchdowns thrown in conference play.
+Trask also set the record for touchdowns thrown in conference play.

 Record-setting 2020 performance

-However, Trask is by no means a consensus first-round quarterback in the 2021 NFL Draft class.
+Despite this, Trask is by no means a consensus first-round quarterback in the 2021 NFL Draft class.
 Why not?

 Kyle Trask’s skill set as an NFL draft prospect